Alessandragon/Mparloc/README.md

 The configuration of the module is done by compiling two files located in the `config_files` folder:

     run_loc.conf # Main configuration file
-    weights_table.dat # Correspondence table between SNR and the error in second on seismic pick phase
+    weights_table.dat # Correspondence table between SNR(Signal to Noise Ratio) and the error in second on seismic pick phase

 Example of `weights_table` file: